 Explain the reasons for your concern, why the behaviour or performance is unacceptable, its impact on team performance and how it makes you feel.
 You might also choose to explain your own contribution to the problem which can be trickier.
 Be ready to identify and acknowledge how your own behaviour or actions may be have contributed to the problem and be ready to act on them.

-Gain feedback from the individual and listen to their response.
-This is so important as you are not delivering a monologue.
+Gain feedback from the individual and importantly take time to really listen to their response.
 Check that your understanding is accurate.
-Ask open ended questions and don’t make assumptions.
+Ask open-ended questions and don’t make assumptions.
 Be ready to listen for and understand ways in which you might be contributing to the problem by your action or inaction – prepare to accept that you might be wrong.

 Agree the next steps with the individual.
 This should involve a follow-up meeting to review progress, and may involve other actions for you and the other person.
 Don’t forget to write notes.